FAQ

 Do you have a long-term care program and/or sober housing?

-The Taylor Made Retreat offers a 90-day extended Retreat program for those who need more time in a residential setting to focus on their recovery.
-Taylor Made Retreat has close ties to the local sober living community and can help with longer-term sober living.
+Taylor Made Retreat offers a 90-day extended retreat program for those who need more time in a residential setting to focus on their recovery.
+Taylor Made Retreat also has close ties to the local sober living community and can help residents find longer-term sober living if they so choose.

 Our typical guest is 38 years old.
-Eighty percent have been to 1-5 previous treatments; 60% are men and 40% are women; 50% come from outside the State of Oregon from throughout the United States.
+Eighty percent have had between 1-5 prior treatment experiences; fifty percent of our guests come from outside the State of Oregon.

 Do you have a shorter stay program?

-Taylor Made offers a 10-day Relapse Program for individuals who have experienced a brief relapse following their stay to get refreshed on the daily commitments necessary to stay sober.
-Taylor Made also offers a Rest & Renewal Program for those in recovery who need to take time in a residential setting to complete their 4th and 5th Steps.
+Taylor Made offers a Rest & Renewal Program for those in recovery who need to take time in a residential setting to complete their 4th and 5th Steps.
+We also offer a 10-day Relapse Program for those TMR graduates who need to be refreshed on the daily commitments necessary to stay sober.

 Can my family come to visit?